 Operations can be thought of as the instruction set of a user machine created by the system, or as the means by which a program examines and modifies its environment.
-Viewing them in these ways, we want them to have the following features:
+Viewing them in these ways, we want them to have the following features.

-a. operations can be handed out selectively, so that the powers exercised by a program can be controlled.
+- 1 Operations must be able to be handed out selectively, so that the powers exercised by a program can be controlled. - 2 The mapping between the names that a program uses to specify operations and the operations themselves must be able to be changed, so that it is possible to run a program in an "envelope" and alter the meaning of its references to the outside world.

-- b. mapping between the names which a program uses to specify operations and the operations themselves can be changed, so that it is possible to run a program in an 'envelope' and alter the meaning of its references to the outside world. - c. new operations can be created by users which behave in exactly the same way as the operations originally provided by the ECS system. - d. a systemactic scheme must exist to handle error conditions which may arise during the attempted execution of an operation.
+- 3 Users must be able to create new operations that behave in exactly the same way as the operations originally provided by the ECS system must. - 4 A systematic scheme must exist to handle error conditions that may arise during the attempted execution of an operation.

 The first two points are dealt with by treating operations as objects for which capabilities are required.

-This means that a process can only call on those operations which it finds in its working C-list W. Furthermore, since operations are identified only by indices in W, the meaning of a call on operation 3, say, can easily be changed by changing the contents of W[3].
-When a program starts to execute, it expects to find at pre-arranged locations in W the operations which it needs in order to function.
+This means that a process can call on only those operations that it finds in its working C-list, W. Furthermore, since operations are identified only by indices in W, the meaning of a call on operation 3, say, can easily be changed by changing the contents of W[3].
+When a program starts to run, it expects to find at pre-arranged locations in W the operations that it needs in order to function.
 All of its communication with the outside world is therefore determined by the initial contents of W.

 We now proceed to consider the internal structure of an operation in more detail.
 An operation is a sequence of orders which are numbered starting at 1.
-Each order consists of an action and a parameter specification list, which is a sequence of parameter specifications (PS).
+Each order consists of an action and a parameter specification list, which is a sequence of parameter specifications.
 The action tells what to do; it is either an ECS system action or a user-defined action (discussed below).
-The PS list describes the parameters which are expected.
+The parameter specification list describes the parameters that are expected.
 Each parameter may be:

-- a. a data word, which is simply a 60-bit number - b. a capability, in which case the PS specifies the type and the option bits which must be on in the actual parameter.
+- 1 A data word, which is simply a 60-bit number. - 2 A capability, in which case the parameter specification specifies the type and the option bits that must be set in the actual parameter.

-When the operation is called (see figure 5) a list of prototype actual parameters must be supplied.
+When the operation is called (see Figure 5), a list of prototype actual parameters must be supplied.
 Each one is a number.
-If the corresponding PS for order 1 calls for a data word, the number itself becomes the actual parameter; if the PS calls for a capability, the number is interpreted as an index in W and the capability W[i] becomes the actual parameter, provided that the type is correct and all the option bits demanded by the PS are set in W[i].
-Given an operation, it is possible to create from it a new operation in which some of the PS are converted into fixed parameters, i.e. the actual parameters for the action are built into the operation and are no longer supplied in the prototype actual parameter list.
-In this way a general operation may be specialized in various directions without the addition of any significant overhead to a call.
+If the corresponding parameter specification for order 1 calls for a data word, the number itself becomes the actual parameter; if the parameter specification calls for a capability, the number is interpreted as an index in W and the capability W[i] becomes the actual parameter, provided that the type is correct and all the option bits demanded by the parameter specification are set in W[i].

+Given an operation, it is possible to create from it a new operation in which some of the parameter specifications are